 The term AFRIKIN is the fusion of two words “Africa (the continent) and Kinship (a sharing of characteristics or origins)”.
 The concept was created as a foundation for people of color to share in our collective and individual experiences around the world, a diverse population of over 2.3 billion people.

-AFRIKIN® presents current culture through art, fashion, talks, food, innovation and performance – ways to connect, communicate and experience the lives and perspectives of our brothers and sisters, our AFRIKIN®, across the Diaspora.
+AFRIKIN® presents current culture through art, fashion, talks, food, innovation and performance – ways to connect, communicate and experience the lives and perspectives of our brothers and sisters – our AFRIKIN® – in the languages of the people.